step-security/github-actions-goat/README.md

 StepSecurity defines a supply chain attack as an attack that tries to hijack software that you produce or consume.
 [OSSF Scorecards](https://github.com/ossf/scorecard) recommends using the StepSecurity tool to secure workflows and fix GitHub token permissions.

-To learn more about software supply chain security, refer this [GitHub blog post](https://github.blog/2020-09-02-secure-your-software-supply-chain-and-protect-against-supply-chain-threats-github-blog/).
+To learn more about software supply chain security, click [here](https://github.blog/2020-09-02-secure-your-software-supply-chain-and-protect-against-supply-chain-threats-github-blog/).

+To learn more about StepSecurity's various tools and how they work, click [here](github.com/step-security).

 Follow these tutorials to learn about threats and countermeasures related to the software supply chain.
 If you would like to see a different threat being addressed, or have other feedback, please create an issue.

 ## Prerequisites